lpietan/GenoMLizer/README.md

 More details on GenoMLizer and its performance on a Turner syndrome dataset assessing genetic modifiers for the development of a bicuspid aortic valve can be found in the following paper.
 If you use GenoMLizer in your publication, please cite the following paper.
 ```

-Pietan, Lucas, Authors, Brian J Smith, Benjamin Darbro, Terry Braun, and Thomas Casavant.
+Pietan, Lucas, Brian J Smith, Benjamin Darbro, Terry Braun, and Thomas Casavant.
 “GenoMLizer: Genome-wide Machine Learning Analysis for Genetic Modifiers.”
 Manuscript submitted to the journal Genome Research.

 ```

-Initial establishment of the analysis GenoMLizer was constructed from and its performance on a COVID-19 dataset assessing genetic modifiers for the loss of smell and/or taste symptoms can be found at the following paper
+Details on the initial development of GenoMLizer and its performance on a COVID-19 dataset assessing genetic modifiers for loss of smell and/or taste symptoms can be found in the following paper.
 ```

 Pietan, Lucas, Elizabeth Phillippi, Marcelo Melo, Hatem El-Shanti, Brian J Smith, Benjamin Darbro, Terry Braun, and Thomas Casavant.
 “Genome-wide Machine Learning Analysis of Anosmia and Ageusia in COVID-19.”
 Manuscript in Preparation for the journal Bioinformatics.